APIPatterns/typespec-demo/README.md

 ## Add linter for api-version

-Create linter.js to check operations for api-version and import into library.cadl.
+Create linter.js to check operations for api-version and import into library.tsp.

-Run cadl compile to show that it flags the Widgets analyze operation as needing an api-version.
+Run tsp compile to show that it flags the Widgets analyze operation as needing an api-version.